 The end of an era, penned by Susan George...

-It’s the hardest decision but I feel in my heart the right one.
-So please join me at Georgian Arabians for a farewell celebration showcase on Sunday September 16th in support of my charity Lasting Life.
-We will be offering a unique opportunity to own some of the horses that have given me so much pleasure through the years and my hope that new owners will take pride in all that we have achieved and continue to promote the legacy of Georgian Arabians.
-This time is by no means the end of an era just the beginning of a new.
+There will always be Arabians in my life just a few less and for enjoyment only.
+So at this fundraising event and through the coming months we will be offering a unique opportunity to own some of the horses competition and otherwise, that have given me so many smiles over 25 years and my hope, that new owners will take pride in all that we have achieved and continue to promote the legacy of Georgian Arabians.
+It is by no means the end of an era just the beginning of a new.